 - LTS’s Information Security department protects Lehigh University’s information assets and resources through the implementation of oversight of administrative safeguards, technical safeguards, and awareness training and education.
 IT threats or data breaches should be reported to the LTS Information Security team.

-- General export control issues are handled by the Office of General Counsel.
-Specifically, if you plan to use research data that is subject to Export Control Regulations AND you are storing that data on Lehigh's High Performance Computing (HPC) systems, research storage systems, or OSIsoft software, you must contact the Office of General Counsel to discuss whether you may need an Export Control License prior to using Lehigh's Research Computing Services.
+- General export control issues are handled by the Office of Research Integrity.
+Specifically, if you plan to use research data that is subject to Export Control Regulations AND you are storing that data on Lehigh's High Performance Computing (HPC) systems, research storage systems, or OSIsoft software, you must contact the Office of Research Integrity to discuss whether you may need an Export Control License prior to using Lehigh's Research Computing Services.

 - Tech Transfer